koenrane/KR-new-site/content/collider-bias-as-a-cognitive-blindspot.md

 af-num-comments-on-upload: 0
 publish: true
 title: "Collider bias as a cognitive blindspot?"
-lw-latest-edit: 2020-12-30T02:54:15.755Z
+lw-latest-edit: 2020-12-30T02:54:15.755000Z
 lw-is-linkpost: "false"
 tags:
   - "rationality"
 aliases:
   - "collider-bias-as-a-cognitive-blindspot"
 lw-reward-post-warning: "false"
 use-full-width-images: "false"
-date_published: 12/30/2020
+date_published: 2020-12-30 00:00:00
 original_url: https://www.lesswrong.com/posts/ZMP353rgkd7DQjrA8/collider-bias-as-a-cognitive-blindspot
 skip_import: true
 description: Examining a statistical illusion that tricks us into seeing correlations where there are none.
 Can we rewire our brains to see through it?
+date_updated: *id001
 ---